raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Message Handling

 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).

-Every DSO request message (QR=0) with a nonzero MESSAGE ID field MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
-DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and
-DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.
+As described above in {{header}} whether an outgoing message with QR=0 is unacknowledged or acknowledged is determined by the specification for the Primary TLV, which in turn determines whether the MESSAGE ID field in that outgoing message will be zero or nonzero.

 A DSO unacknowledged message has both the QR bit and the MESSAGE ID field set to zero, and MUST NOT elicit a response.

+Every DSO request message (QR=0) with a nonzero MESSAGE ID field is an acknowledged DSO request, and MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.

+Valid DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and
+Valid DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.

-The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
+The namespaces of 16-bit MESSAGE IDs are independent in each direction.
-This means it is **not** an error for both client and server to send a request message at the same time using the same MESSAGE ID.
+This means it is **not** an error for both client and server to send request messages at the same time as each other, using the same MESSAGE ID, in different directions.
 This simplification is necessary in order for the protocol to be implementable.
 It would be infeasible to require the client and server to coordinate with each other regarding allocation of new unique MESSAGE IDs.